Some Lagrangian quiver Grassmannians for the equioriented cycle: Background

 A point of $X(k,N)$ consists therefore of a collection $(V_i)_{i \in \Z_N}$ of $k$-dimensional subspaces of $\C^N$, such that for every vertex $i$ the inclusion $s(V_i) \subseteq V_{i+1}$ holds.
 The group $G$ acts on the quiver Grassmannian and partitions it into orbits, each containing exactly one point consisting of subspaces spanned by subsets of the standard basis, i.e. coordinate subspaces \cite[Theorem 4.10]{ML1}.
 Thus the orbits are parametrized by combinatorial objects known as \emph{juggling patterns}, see \cite[Section 3]{KnutsonLamSpeyer}.

-\begin{definition} A $(k,N)$-juggling pattern is a collection $\J = (J_i)_{i \in \Z_N}$ of cardinality $k$ subsets of $[N]$, such that for any $i \in \Z_N$ and $j \in J_i \mysetminus \{N\}$, we have $j+1 \in J_{i+1}$.
+\begin{definition} A $(k,N)$\emph{-juggling pattern} is a collection $\J = (J_i)_{i \in \Z_N}$ of cardinality $k$ subsets of $[N]$, such that for any $i \in \Z_N$ and $j \in J_i \mysetminus \{N\}$, we have $j+1 \in J_{i+1}$.
 The set of $(k,N)$-juggling patterns will be denoted by $JP(k,N)$. \end{definition}

 \begin{remark} Another $\Delta_N$-representation and its corresponding quiver Grassmannian are studied in \cite{ML1}.
-This other realization produces the combinatorial set of $(k,N)$-Grassmann necklaces.
-In the paper, the authors remark that one realization is more suited than the other depending on what one wants to prove.
+This other realization produces the combinatorial set of $(k,N)$-\emph{Grassmann necklaces}.
+In that paper, the authors remark that one realization is more suited than the other depending on what one wants to prove.
 The sets of $(k,N)$-juggling patterns and $(k,N)$-Grassmann necklaces are in bijection, since there is an isomorphism between the two representations (and thus the two quiver Grassmannians) which sends coordinate points to coordinate points. \end{remark}

-Given a subset $I$ of $[N]$, let us define $V_I$ as the subspace of $\C^N$ spanned the standard basis vectors with indices in $I$.
-Then for any $(k,N)$-juggling pattern $\J$ there is a corresponding point $p_\J$ of $X(k,N)$, defined by $(p_\J)_i \coloneqq V_{J_i}$, which we will call a \emph{a juggling pattern point}.
+Given a subset $I$ of $[N]$, we define $V_I$ as the subspace of $\C^N$ spanned by the standard basis vectors with indices in $I$.
+Then for any $(k,N)$-juggling pattern $\J$ there is a corresponding point $p_\J$ of $X(k,N)$, defined by $(p_\J)_i \coloneqq V_{J_i}$, which we will call a \emph{juggling pattern point}.
 The $G$-orbit of $p_\J$ is an affine cell \cite[Theorems 1-2]{ML1} and will be denoted by $C_\J$.
 The affine coordinates for $C_\J$ are given by tuples

 that are subject to conditions of the form $u^{(a)}_{i,j} = u^{(a+1)}_{i+1,j+1}$ \cite[Theorem 5.7]{LaniniPuetz}.
 That is, they are parametrized by equivalence classes of triples $(a,i,j)$ under the relation $(a,i,j) \sim (a+1,i+1,j+1)$.
 If a point $V \in C_\J$ has such coordinates, a basis for the vector space $V_a$ on the vertex $a$ is given by